Data terms

 The periodic perp payment rate between longs and shorts.
 Positive funding generally means longs pay shorts; negative funding generally means shorts pay longs.

-Funding turns a flat price path into a cost or income stream for traders holding positions through funding events.
+Funding can turn a flat price path into a cost or income stream for traders holding positions through funding events.

 Watch out